jobial-io/scase/README.md

 # Scase

-Easily run Scala code as a serverless function or microservice, with zero boilerplate and maximum type safety.
+Easily run Scala code as a portable serverless function or microservice, with zero boilerplate and maximum type safety.

 When we think of implementing a microservice or a serverless function, we typically want to do something like: